luxfi/docs/docs/nodes/run/with-installer/preparing-your-environment.md

 ---
 tags: [Nodes]
-description: In this tutorial, you'll learn how to prepare your environment for LuxGo installation and configure your network settings.
+description: In this tutorial, you'll learn how to prepare your environment for Luxd installation and configure your network settings.
 sidebar_label: Preparing Your Environment
 sidebar_position: 0
 ---

 # Run an Lux Node Using the Install Script

-We have a shell (bash) script that installs LuxGo on your computer.
+We have a shell (bash) script that installs Luxd on your computer.
 This script sets up full, running node in a matter of minutes with minimal user input required.
 Script can also be used for unattended, automated installs.